Leadership Thought #304 – Be Wary of Making Assumptions

 - The Trouble With Confidence (healnowtherapyhypnosis.blogspot.com)

-- Under what opportunities and constraints do I learn and do others learn? (lucymferreira.wordpress.com)
+- Under what opportunities and constraints do I learn, and do others learn? (lucymferreira.wordpress.com)

 - Critical Thinking.doc (princessyvonnechan.wordpress.com)

-- Assumption, supposition, presumptions! (danieladamian.wordpress.com)
+- Assumption, supposition, presumption! (danieladamian.wordpress.com)

 - The Trouble With Confidence (bigthink.com)